 Drive on Highway 143 until approximately three miles south of Brian Head, at the junction with Utah Highway 148 (Cedar Breaks Scenic Drive).
-A plowed parking lot is maintained at this junction, except during and immediately after snowstorms.
+A plowed parking lot is maintained at this junction except during and immediately after snowstorms.

 Parking at the Winter Ranger Station is only available in the summer and fall due to the high snow levels.

+Cedar Breaks relies on the services of dedicated, generous volunteers to staff the Winter Ranger Station on winter weekends.
 We are always appreciative of new individuals seeking to volunteer at the Winter Ranger Station.
 When considering this opportunity, please keep in mind the following:

 1. You must be physically able to ski, snowshoe or snowmobile at least two miles.
 This equipment is not provided, but rental options are available in Brian Head.